HowToFix12342/Luigi-Engine/README.md

 - And More!

 # How does it work?
-Unlike your typical engine, it is a mod folder so you use Luigi Engine as a Back-End for Psych Engine That means all mods are Psych Engine Compatible!
+Unlike your typical engine, it is a mod folder that acts as a Back-End for Psych Engine That means all mods are Psych Engine Compatible!
 Most psych ports/mods should work!

 # Q&A
-Q: Why are you making this i thought Sourceless Engine was your main focus
+Q: Why are you making this i thought Sourceless Engine was your main focus?

-A: Just for fun
+A: Just for fun!

-Q: Can i use this
+Q: Can i use this?

-A: As long as you credit me yes
+A: As long as you credit me yes!

-Q: I am Blue Hawaii and i want you to delete my charts
+Q: I am Blue Hawaii and i want you to delete my charts.

 A: OK just tell me and i will delete them!